Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Modeling the GRB population

-High-energy photons from cosmological emitters suffer attenuation due to pair production interactions with the EBL.
+High-energy photons from cosmological emitters can still suffer the $\gamma\gamma$ interactions with the EBL before reaching the observer.
 The collective emission of any high-energy emitting cosmological population will exhibit an absorption feature at the highest energies.
-In this work, several models are adopted in our calculation.
-Here, the EBL attenuation introduced in the work of \citep{2012MNRAS.422.3189G} are used in default.
-The values of optical depth in a designated energy at a specific redshift is interpolated.
+In this work, several models are adopted in the calculation (see Section 4).
+Here, the EBL attenuation introduced in the work of \citet{2010ApJ...712..238F} is used by default.
+The values of the optical depth in a designated energy range at a specific redshift are interpolated.

-When a set of parameters is ready, a pseudo-GRB population is generated and checked with the Fermi-LAT complete sample of total 186 GRBs observed in 10 years.
-Our generated GRB samples matches well with Fermi-LAT sample.
-More detailed information about the GRB samples and comparison can be found in the work of \citep{2020ApJ...900...67K,2020ApJ...901..106Y}.